deepesdl/cube-gen/hydrology/README.md

 # Hydrology Datacubes Generation

-Information dedicated to the generation of the Hydrology Datacubes.
-By using the following recipe, 28 hydrology data cubes can be reproduced (One cube per region)
+Information dedicated to the generation of the 4DMED Hydrology Datacubes.
+By using the following recipe, 28 hydrology data cubes can be reproduced - one cube per region.
+The recipe also contains steps for merging all 28 regions into a single data cube.

-The total storage required for the generation of these cube is 490 GB.
+The total storage required for the generation of these cube is about 490 GB.

 ## Cubes generation process